dherault/serverless-offline/README.md

   }
 };
 ```
-- *Serve* will pick the first non `default` response of an endpoint if `errorPattern` is undefined.
-Doing so, it neglects the `default` answer (so it does not work out of the box with `serverless project create`).
+- *Serve* will pick the first non-`default` response of an endpoint if `errorPattern` is undefined.
+Doing so, it neglects the `default` answer and therefore does not work out of the box with `serverless project create`.
 This causes new projects to answer 400 using *Serve*.
 Example :
 ```javascript
 "responses": {